vrandall66/front-end-submissions-public/1705/mod-4/byob/Laura-Caroselli.md

 **30 points**: (40 possible points)  Project has a running test suite that covers most happy and sad paths for each endpoint.
 Error handling has been implemented but messages are sometimes more vague than they should be.
 Assertions could also be a bit more robust within your test suite.

-* Better, more common error message to see [here](42) would be something like 'You do not have admin privileges to perform this operation'.
+* Better, more common error message to see [here](https://github.com/lcaroselli/Poke150-api/blob/master/server.js#L42) would be something like 'You do not have admin privileges to perform this operation'.
 Users don't think in terms of 'endpoints', they think in terms of what they're trying to do.

 * Your error handling is nice and thorough, but it's also quite repetitive.
-I'd break out error handling like [this](195-201) into a helper function so it can be re-used among endpoints.
+I'd break out error handling like [this](https://github.com/lcaroselli/Poke150-api/blob/master/server.js#L195-L201) into a helper function so it can be re-used among endpoints.

-* [This](234) is a weak error message and could be made a bit more specific.
+* [This](https://github.com/lcaroselli/Poke150-api/blob/master/server.js#L234) is a weak error message and could be made a bit more specific.

-* [This 404 test](L68-L75) is redundant.
+* [This 404 test](https://github.com/lcaroselli/Poke150-api/blob/master/test/routes.spec.js#L68-L75) is redundant.
 You only need to do one 404 test for an endpoint that doesn't exist, doesn't matter if it is prefixed with `api/v1` or not.

-* Why not give the user back the [id](272) they passed in so they don't have to go check elsewhere to see what they requested?
+* Why not give the user back the [id](https://github.com/lcaroselli/Poke150-api/blob/master/test/routes.spec.js#L272) they passed in so they don't have to go check elsewhere to see what they requested?

-* I'd also assert that the error message [here](177) comes back as something that makes sense.
+* I'd also assert that the error message [here](https://github.com/lcaroselli/Poke150-api/blob/master/test/routes.spec.js#L177) comes back as something that makes sense.

-* I'd make an additional assertion [here](193) for what's actually in the object.
+* I'd make an additional assertion [here](1https://github.com/lcaroselli/Poke150-api/blob/master/test/routes.spec.js#L193) for what's actually in the object.
 Gives other developers some insight into how the code works without having to actually look through it.

+* Would be helpful for you to tell me which one is actually [missing](https://github.com/lcaroselli/Poke150-api/blob/master/server.js#L158)

 ### JavaScript Style

-**x points**: (40 possible points) Lorem ipsum dolor set amet
+**20 points**: Application is thoughtfully put together with some duplication and no major bugs.
+Developer can speak to choices made in the code and knows what every line of code is doing.

-* Nice organization of all your [setup, configuration and imports](1-25)
+* Nice organization of all your [setup, configuration and imports](https://github.com/lcaroselli/Poke150-api/blob/master/server.js#L1-L25)

 * Would be better (and still simple) to allow users to submit their token with requests in all three places (headers, queries, bodies).
 You could do that check and assign the token value with a single line: